namberino/nimble/doc/parser.md

 ## Parser state and synchronization

 The parser's state (which rule it is currently parsing) is not stored explicitly in the fields of the parser.
 The parser will use C++ call stack to track what rule the parser is on.
 Each rule being parsed is a call frame on the stack.
 In order to reset that state, we need to clear out those call frames.

+When we want to synchronize, we throw a parse error.
+Higher up in the function for the grammar rule we're synchronizing to is where we catch it.
+We synchronize on statement boundaries, also where we catch the exception.
+After the exception is caught, the parser is in the correct state.
+Then we synchronize the tokens.
+The tokens need to be discarded at the beginning of the next statement.
+So if the next token is a `for`, `if`, `return`, `var`, etc, then that means we're about to start a statement.
+And when we finish a statement is when we usually have a semicolon.

+If we reaches a parse error, we synchronize.
+When this works, that means we have discarded tokens that would've caused cascaded tokens.
+Then right after that, we start parsing the rest of the file starting at the next statement.